Rishabh-Gupta-hub/Rishabh-Gupta-hub/README.md

 - 🤔 I’m looking for my dream job
 - 💬 Ask me about how it's done?
 - 📫 How to reach me: guptarishabh.rg8@gmail.com
-- ⚡ Fun fact: It's happening!
+- ⚡ Fun fact: It's happening out there!
--->